Timor-Leste: Market Profile

 - Heavy dependence on imported food and machinery and sharp oil price declines have led to Timor-Leste’s widening trade deficits in recent years.
 The country’s key trading partners include Indonesia, Australia, China, Singapore, Malaysia and Portugal.
 Imports from China are mostly garments, machinery and construction materials.

 - Timor-Leste’s newly elected president remarked in May 2017 that his country supports and actively participates in the construction of China’s Belt and Road Initiative.
 Chinese companies have shown clear interest in Timor-Leste’s infrastructure and utility markets.
 The IMF noted that participation in the Community of Portuguese Language Countries, as well as its links with Australia and the EU, would allow Timor-Leste to take advantage of global and regional integration trends.

 - Timor-Leste has expressed interest in WTO accession, and its application for ASEAN membership is under review.
 Meanwhile, most imported goods are subject to a 2.5% tariff and 2.5% sales tax, while alcohol, tobacco or vehicles are levied with additional excise tax.

-- According to UNCTAD, FDI stock in Timor-Leste totalled US$316 million in 2014, an increase of 11.3% compared with the previous year.
-China’s investment in the country has been growing with cumulative FDI doubling between 2010 and 2014, from US$7.5 million to US$15.8 million based on statistics of China’s Ministry of Commerce.
+- According to UNCTAD, FDI stock in Timor-Leste totalled US$346 million in 2016, a decrease of 1.1% from the previous year.
+China’s investment in the country has been growing, with cumulative FDI between 2010 and 2015 soaring from US$7.5 million to US$100.3 million based on statistics of China’s Ministry of Commerce.

 - The oil and gas sector attracts most of Timor-Leste’s FDI while investment in agriculture (e.g. coffee), infrastructure and tourism are also encouraged.
 The Specialised Investment Agency (AEI) is responsible for reviewing FDI applications as well as providing one-stop-services for investment and export promotion.